hapax/hapax.github.io/assets/simple-physics.md

 (b) Show that the collision cylinder for the top of the box has a volume proportional to $t$.
-Once more, this shows you should run (unless you are very thin).
+Once more, this shows you should run (unless you are very, very thin).

 <p align="center">
   ⁂